Inglaciela/Inglaciela/README.md

 ## Hello!
 My name is Bruna Inglaciela 🙅🏽‍♀️

-👩🏾‍💻I am a student of Systems Analysis and Development / Information security.
+👩🏾‍💻I am a student of Systems Analysis and Development.

 #### "Ser desenvolvedor é uma viagem onde a próxima parada é a solução de um problema" 🧠